 Alcohol-related incidents make

-had too much to drink - that is 181 patients every single
+somebody had too much to drink - that is 197 patients

 Alcohol misuse is a major cause of illness, injury and death.
 As

 well as short-term damage, like sprains, cuts and a hangover,

 alcohol can also cause long-term problems like liver and heart

 disease and dementia.

 In the West End we have a fleet of

 that respond to patients who have had too much to drink.
 We also

 operate an alcohol recovery centre in Soho which provides an

 alternative to busy A&E departments for patients who've had too